 Harris also led Madacy’s strategy for the licensing of its entire music catalogue to Apple for their launch of the IPOD.

-In 2011, Harris co-founded Starting Five Media, a company that specializes in recording and licensing custom renditions of popular songs as well as assisting in clearing the rights to the music composition for use by their clients in media projects.
-You can read more about Starting Five Media here: www.startingfivemedia.com
+In 2011, Harris co-founded Starting Five Media, a company that specializes in recording and licensing custom renditions of popular songs as well as clearing the rights to the music composition for use by their clients in media projects. http://www.startingfivemedia.com

 Many people live through music to sort out their memories, and these charts are a great place to start.